MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-errors-recommendations.md

   Extend the enum (ID 7901) named `"Error Msg.
 Fix Implementation"` to include the implemented codeunit.
 This enum is used to map specific error messages to their corresponding fix implementations.

-## Example usage in the **Error messages with recommendations** extension
+## Example usage to fix an error raised from the Base Application

-The `ErrorMessagesWithRecommendations` extension is available in the [ALAppExtensions open source repo](https://github.com/microsoft/ALAppExtensions/tree/main/Apps/W1/ErrorMessagesWithRecommendations).
-Here you can see an example of how the error messages with recommendations framework is extended.
+The `ErrorMessagesWithRecommendations` extension is available in the [ALAppExtensions open source repo](https://github.com/microsoft/ALAppExtensions/tree/main/Apps/W1/ErrorMessagesWithRecommendations/app/src/Implementation).
+Here you can see an example of how the error messages with recommendations framework is implemented and how error messages raised from the Base Application are fixed.
 The next sections explain the details of the implementation.

-#### Codeunit (ID 7903) `"Dimension Code Same Error"` and codeunit (ID 7904) `"Dimension Code Must Be Blank"`
+### Codeunit (ID 7903) `"Dimension Code Same Error"` and codeunit (ID 7904) `"Dimension Code Must Be Blank"`

 Subscribes to the event `OnAddSubContextToLastErrorMessage` and updates the error message record based on the `Tag`.
 Sets the `TempErrorMessage."Error Msg.
 Fix Implementation"` to use the enum value from enum (ID 7901) `"Error Msg.
 Fix Implementation"`, which has the implementation for the error message action.